-Our Nominating and Corporate Governance Committee consists of Molly Zhang, Vincent L. DiVito, and Edward Smith, with Ms. Zhang serving as Chairperson.
+Our Nominating and Corporate Governance Committee consists of Vincent L. DiVito and Steven Henderson, Eric Gangloff will be appointed to the Nominating and Corporate Governance Committee, and will serve as Chairperson, immediately following the retirement of our secured loan to Summit Investment Services, LLC.
 The composition of our Nominating and Corporate Governance Committee meets the requirements for independence under Nasdaq Stock Market listing standards and SEC rules and regulations.
 Pursuant to its charter, our Nominating and Corporate Governance Committee will, among other things:

-- · identify, evaluate and make recommendations to our Board regarding nominees for election to our board of directors and its committees; - evaluate the performance of our Board and of individual directors; - consider and make recommendations to our Board regarding the composition of our Board and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; - assist in the development of our executive officers; - · develop and oversee a plan for succession to the position of Chief Executive Officer and other senior management positions; and - develop and make recommendations to our Board regarding corporate governance guidelines and matters.
+- identify, evaluate and make recommendations to our Board regarding nominees for election to our board of directors and its committees; - evaluate the performance of our Board and of individual directors; - consider and make recommendations to our Board regarding the composition of our Board and its committees;

+- review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; - assist in the development of our executive officers; - · develop and oversee a plan for succession to the position of Chief Executive Officer and other senior management positions; and - develop and make recommendations to our Board regarding corporate governance guidelines and matters.